SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

+---
+sidebar_label: To UI5 Web Components 2.0
+---

-# UI5 Web Components 2.0 migration guide
+# Migration to UI5 Web Components 2.0

-This documentation will assist you in seamlessly transitioning from UI5 Web Components v1.x to the latest version, UI5 Web Components 2.0.
+This guide will assist you in seamlessly transitioning from UI5 Web Components version 1.x to UI5 Web Components 2.0.

 ## @ui5/webcomponents-base